kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ## Conclusion

 If your test is running quick enough now and if you are happy with it, forget me!
-You don't need this.
+You don't need my advise.

 In order to make your tests run faster, I would advise you to follow this: